VexTheNewbie/VexTheNewbie/README.md

-Hi I'm VexTheNewbie, Currently just a novice that wanna learn how to code If the code doesn't work, idk why
+Hi I'm Triple biji, Currently just a novice that wanna learn how to code If the code doesn't work, idk why
 If the code works, idk why